ben-izd/sketchup-mouse-remapper/README.md

 ## For advance users:
 For changing the script, first open the script file (".ahk" version) in a text editor:
-- If you want to make this keystroke available everywhere not just in sketchup, remove the first line "*if WinExist("ahk_exe SketchUp.exe")*".
+- If you want to make remmaping available everywhere not just in sketchup, remove the first line "*if WinExist("ahk_exe SketchUp.exe")*".

-- if you want to change the keystroke for orbiting, change last line "!" to your taste accroding to the symbols table.
+- if you want to change the keystroke for orbiting, change last line "!" meaning "Alt" to your taste accroding to the symbols table.

+finally save the file and run it.

 ### symbols table:
 |  Symbol  |  keystroke  |